jamesbmour/ChatDir/Notes.md

 CLI tool that allows you to chat with files in a directory using LLMs.

+---

+# ChatDir: Chat with Files in a Directory

+## Overview

+**ChatDir** is a powerful command-line interface (CLI) tool designed to enable users to interactively chat with files in a directory.
+Leveraging the capabilities of both local and API-based large language models (LLMs), ChatDir provides an intuitive interface to explore, analyze, and gain insights from your files using natural language processing (NLP) techniques.

+Whether you need to quickly summarize documents, search for specific information, or understand complex datasets, ChatDir makes it easy to communicate with your files as if you were having a conversation.

+## Features

+- **Local and API-Based LLMs**: Seamlessly switch between local LLMs for offline processing and API-based LLMs for leveraging the latest advancements in NLP.
+- **File Handling**: Efficiently manage and process files within a specified directory, supporting various file types and formats.
+- **Vector Database Integration**: Utilize a local vector database for efficient similarity search and data retrieval.
+- **User-Friendly CLI**: Intuitive command-line interface built with Click for easy interaction and command execution.
+- **Extensible Architecture**: Modular design allows for easy extension and customization of functionality.

 # Explanation of the Structure

 - **README.md**: This file will contain an overview of your project, how to set it up, and how to use it.